faldor20/nottui/docs/tutorial/hackernews/bin/tangled/tangled_tutorial.md

 ```

-Making the prompt:

-First we will add the overlay onto our main ui and give it the var that controls the prompt.
-We also make it so the body can stretch to give our prompt a little space.
+Let's add the overlay to our main UI and give it the var that controls the prompt.
+We'll also make the body stretchable to give our prompt some space:

 ```ocaml
     |> W.Overlay.selection_list_prompt